-(a) The Nasdaq Stock Market LLC ("Nasdaq" or "Exchange"), pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1 and Rule 19b-4 thereunder,2 is filing with the Securities and Exchange Commission ("SEC" or "Commission") a proposal to adopt Listing Rule IM-5900-9 to offer certain listed companies access to a complimentary board recruiting solution to help advance diversity on company boards.
+(a) The Nasdaq Stock Market LLC ("Nasdaq" or "Exchange"), pursuant to thereunder,2 is filing with the Securities and Exchange Commission ("SEC" or companies access to a complimentary board recruiting solution to help advance diversity on company boards.
+This Amendment 1 replaces and supersedes the original filing in its entirety.